sambatriste/netty-wiki-translation/New-and-noteworthy.md

 3.x provided no way to create a new Channel from an existing JDK socket such as `java.nio.channels.SocketChannel`.
 You can with 4.0.

-### Deregistration and re-registraion of a Channel from·to an I/O thread
+### Deregistration and re-registration of a Channel from·to an I/O thread

 Once a new `Channel` is created in 3.x, it is completely tied to a single I/O thread until its underlying socket is closed.
 In 4.0, a user can deregister a `Channel` from its I/O thread to gain the full control of its underlying JDK socket.
 For example, you can take advantage of high-level non-blocking I/O Netty provides to deal with complex protocols, and then later deregister the `Channel` and switch to blocking mode to transfer a file at possible maximum throughput.
 Of course, it is possible to register the deregistered `Channel` back again.